6 habits for healthier living

 - Not flossing: This may lead to plaque buildup on your teeth and may lead to gum disease.

-- A bad sleep routine: Long-term implications of poor quality sleep may include an increased risk for high blood pressure, heart disease, obesity, diabetes and even depression.3 Nail down a relaxing bedtime routine (and stick to it) for better sleep.
+- A bad sleep routine: Long-term implications of poor quality sleep may include an increased risk for high blood pressure, heart disease, obesity, diabetes and even depression.3 Choose a relaxing bedtime routine (and stick to it) for better sleep.

 Speaking of sleep, did you know your body and mind need restorative sleep to function properly?
-When we sleep, our body replenishes its energy, and repairs cells, tissues and muscles.8 Think of sleep as our body’s charger.
-You charge your smart phone when the battery gets low, right?
-Well, our bodies need that same kind of recharge to operate smoothly.
+When we sleep, our body replenishes its energy, and repairs cells, tissues and muscles.8 You can think of sleep as our body's charger.
+Our bodies need a recharge to operate smoothly.
 Use these tips for getting quality sleep every night:

 - Cool it down: Research suggests a room temp of 65 degrees for better sleep.9